synergylearning/moodle-mod_vitero/README.txt

 3. Set the Vitero server and account details
 4. Save and return to the settings menu to test connection

-If you want user avatars to be sent to Vitero, the WSO2 extension must be installed on your PHP server, otherwise, an error will be returned.

 ==Contact==

 This plugin is created and maintained by Yair Spielmann, Synergy Learning for Vitero.